Checkup on Health

 Who should take aspirin?

-Also discuss the best daily dosage for you, which can safely range from 50 mg to 325 mg a day.
+Also discuss the best daily dosage for you, which can range from 81 mg to 325 mg a day.